rkozhan/rkozhan/README.md

 ## About me
 ### I'm an enthusiastic and detail-oriented Software developer.
 Focused on Optimization and Efficiency.
+Passionate about backend development.

+### In my free time, I explore the mountains with a camera and a big backpack.

-Based in Austria 🇦🇹
+### Based in Austria 🇦🇹.

 ![](https://komarev.com/ghpvc/?username=rkozhan&style=flat&color=81fe03&abbreviated=true)